Kids 20-inch and 24-inch Mountain Bikes

 If you are going to go mountain biking, you have to be able to stop.
 So what kind of brakes do you really need?

-V-Pull: In most cases, especially on 16” and 20” bikes, little ones will be fine with mini-V brakes.
+V-Pull: In most cases, especially on 16-inch and 20-inch bikes, little ones will be fine with mini-V brakes.
 Most kids’ mountain bikes will come with good mini-V brakes with adjustable reach and small levers made for little fingers.
 If they don’t, then look for a bike that does have smaller levers with adjustable reach.
 It’s no good if your kid has to use all 4 fingers fully extended just to reach the lever and pull them in.
 Mini v-brakes are going to be the least expensive.

 Mechanical Disc Brakes: Mechanical disk brakes will be the next level in performance, offering a bit more stopping power and easier pull than the mini-V brakes.